 \section{Introduction}

-Sources such as inspiralling binaries comprising black holes or compact objects are one of the most prominent candidates of gravitational waves (GWs) that provide ways of testing the strong gravity regimes of black holes and astrophysical processes in extreme environments.
+Sources such as inspiralling binaries comprising black holes or compact objects are among the most prominent candidates for gravitational waves (GWs), providing ways to test the strong gravity regimes of black holes and astrophysical processes in extreme environments.
 GWs, directly detected by Earth-based observatories \cite{LIGOScientific:2016aoc, LIGOScientific:2016vlm, LIGOScientific:2016sjg, LIGOScientific:2017bnn, LIGOScientific:2018dkp}, have opened several new avenues in GW astronomy and further implicate the necessity of developing models for progressively complex sources with accurate precision.
 These models will not only provide a robust framework for testing general relativity (GR) but also will offer estimates on the detectability of GW signals by advanced Laser Interferometer Gravitational Wave Observatory (LIGO) and Laser Interferometer Space Antenna (LISA) detectors, particularly for binaries with small mass ratios.
-In addition to the GW signals emitted during distinct phases of binary evolution, these systems exhibit intriguing phenomena like gravitational/GW memory and insights into environmental effects, etc. Such aspects remain undetected in GW observations till date; however, their mutual interaction can give rise to significant impacts on the waveforms, enhancing the prospects of their detectability through emerging observational approaches.
+In addition to the GW signals emitted during distinct phases of binary evolution, these systems exhibit intriguing phenomena, such as gravitational/GW memory, and offer insights into environmental effects.
+Such aspects remain undetected in GW observations to date; however, their mutual interactions can significantly affect waveforms, enhancing their detectability through emerging observational approaches.